fsantanna/dceu/doc/manual.md

 A native literal is a sequence of characters interpreted as C code enclosed by multiple back quotes (`` ` ``).
 The same number of backquotes must be used to open and close the literal.
-Native literals are detailed further.
+Native literals are detailed next.

 All literals are valid [values](#values) in Ceu.